Methylene blue is a unique active ingredient with an exciting history in medicine, research and diagnostics.

 Diagnostic and laboratory applications: In microscopy and biology, methylene blue is used in low concentrations as a staining agent and is safe in these applications.

-Aquaristics: When dosed correctly, methylene blue is also safe and effective for treating fish diseases in aquaria.
+Aquaristics: When dosed correctly, methylene blue is a proven and safe option for treating fish diseases.

 However, there are some contraindications and risk groups:

-G6PD deficiency: People with glucose-6-phosphate dehydrogenase deficiency should avoid methylene blue because it can cause hemolysis in them.
+G6PD deficiency: People with glucose-6-phosphate dehydrogenase deficiency should avoid methylene blue because it can cause hemolysis .

 Interactions: It may interact with certain medications, including antidepressants , and increase the risk of serotonin syndrome .
-It is important to inform your doctor about all medications you are taking.
+Always consult a doctor and tell them about all medications you are taking.

 According to the specialist literature, methylene blue is an extremely stable chemical compound and has an almost unlimited shelf life when stored in a cool, dry place away from light.